3rd Battalion, 3rd Marines: Guam (1944)

 On the morning of 31 July, 3rd Battalion proceeded east on the Mt.
 Tenjo road towards the island capital of Agana, which it liberated the same day after token resistance.
-By 1045, 15 minutes after its platoons entered the city, 3rd Battalion had reached the central plaza and stopped at the northern outskirts by noon.
+By 1045, 3rd Battalion had reached the central plaza and stopped at the northern outskirts by noon.
 Resuming the offensive at 1545, 3rd Battalion pushed forward 1,500 yards to seize key road junctions that led to the towns of Finegayan and Barrigada.
-For the remaining ten days of the campaign, the battalion marched northeast up the coast, encountering occasional Japanese resistance, until the island was declared secure on 10 August.
+For the remaining ten days of the campaign, the battalion marched northeast up the coast, encountering occasional Japanese resistance until the island was declared secure on 10 August.
 However, the Japanese were not totally defeated.
 On 7 August, as 3rd Battalion led the regimental advance towards Road Junction 460, Japanese artillery shells began landing among the advancing Marines.
-After Marines discovered the source of fire, a 75mm artillery piece, the Japanese fled.
+After Marines discovered the source of fire—a 75mm artillery piece—the Japanese fled.
 The final action by 3rd Battalion during the campaign was on 9 August when a nearby battalion came under heavy Japanese tank and infantry attack.
 Blazing a trail through the jungle, 3rd Battalion rushed towards the action but the Japanese tanks vanished before the battalion could arrive.
 Casualties for the 3rd Battalion were twice that of Bougainville, with 300 wounded and 97 killed.